wuyakuma/graphicsdemoskeleton/trunk/ReadMe.txt

 Notes about how to compile:

+You need the DirecX June 2010 SDK installed.

 Pelles C:
 Includes & Lib
 - Add the include and lib path for the DirectX SDK